dtoney12/React-redux_tutorial_books/README.md

           document.body.addEventListener("click", listener);
       }, [counter];
 ```

   In the example above, each increment of counter will result in an additional click handler instance.
 Cleanup functions can remove those stale click handlers.

 ```
     useEffect(()=> {
         ...
         return () => document.body.removeEventListener("click", listener);
         ...
 ```

 ### Spread Operator

-updatedBook spread operator ensures all updates from database are copied over to the local book state.
+The updatedBook spread operator ensures all updates from database are copied over to the local book state.

 ```
     const editBook = async (id, title)=> { ...
         return {...book, ...updatedBook};
 ```

 ### useCallback

   useCallback() with empty 2nd argument returns a stable reference to the arrow function 1st argument.
 Subsequent re-renders will continue to return a reference to that same function.
 So, when useEffect in the App executes its callback, the Provider component will re-render since state has changed (setBooks),
 causing a possible re-initialization of the fetchBooks function.
 However, since we have wrapped fetchBooks function reference in useCallback, fetchBooks reference will remain unchanged.

   Therefore useEffect in the App will not detect that its reference to fetchBooks has changed, and will not execute its callback again.
 In this way we can avoid continuous re-rendering of the Provider component (which would also re-render the child App).
 The sequence of events in explained below for both the improper case in which useCallback is not utilized, and the proper usage of useCallback.

 ```
     // context/books.js  (Provider component)